openvinotoolkit/open_model_zoo/models/public/octave-resnext-50-0.25/octave-resnext-50-0.25.md

 ## Use Case and High-Level Description

-The `octave-resnext-50-0.25` model is a modification of `resnext-50` from the [this paper](https://arxiv.org/abs/1611.05431) with octave convolutions from [Drop an Octave: Reducing Spatial Redundancy in Convolutional Neural Networks with Octave Convolution](https://arxiv.org/abs/1904.05049) with &alpha;=0.25.
+The `octave-resnext-50-0.25` model is a modification of `resnext-50` from [this paper](https://arxiv.org/abs/1611.05431) with octave convolutions from [Drop an Octave: Reducing Spatial Redundancy in Convolutional Neural Networks with Octave Convolution](https://arxiv.org/abs/1904.05049) with `alpha=0.25`.
 As origin, it's designed to perform image classification.
 For details about family of octave convolution models, check out the [repository](https://github.com/facebookresearch/OctConv).

 The model input is a blob that consists of a single image of 1x3x224x224 in RGB order.
 The RGB mean values need to be subtracted as follows: [124,117,104] before passing the image blob into the network.
 In addition, values must be divided by 0.0167.